mustasj-as/expanded-search/README.md

 # Expanded Search plugin for Craft CMS 3.x

+Ported https://github.com/composedcreative/craft-expandedsearch from Craft 2 to Craft 3.
-An expansion of Crafts search
+Is is an expansion of Crafts search, which gives you a context for search hits.

 ![Screenshot](resources/img/plugin-logo.png)